syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 {% endhighlight %}
 {% endtabs %}

-### Adding a New Toolbar Item
+**Adding a new toolbar item**

-To add an item to the toolbar in [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html), first, create the button you want to include.
-Then, convert that button into a ToolbarItem using the `ToolbarItem` method.
+To add an item to the toolbar in [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html), first, create the UI element you want to include.
+Then, convert that element into a ToolbarItem using the `ToolbarItem` method.
 Finally, add the newly created ToolbarItem to the toolbar using the `Add` method.
 Here we create the new button fileOpenButton and retrieve the "PrimaryToolbar" using the GetByName method.
 Add the new button to the "Primary Toolbar".

 {% tabs %}
 {% highlight C# %}